tur-ium/carbon-scanner/README.md

 I’m Artur Donaldson - a graduate from Imperial College London with a MSci degree in Physics.
 A background in science,  has given my scientific literacy and quantitative skills which I hope to use to tackle environmental issues.
 It has always been my passion to understand the environmental impacts of technology and our lifestyles, and this project is a small way in which I hope to contribute.
 Carbon foot-printing is not a new idea, and has been attempted before, but this project is the first time an impartial platform will have been created.
 The social and environmental impacts come before all else.
 I feel the frustration of researchers in trying to communicate research with the public, and also, from attending events.

-Data for this project are being sourced from the best available scientific literature and industry datasets.
+Data \[2\]\[3\] for this project are being sourced from the best available scientific literature and datasets.
 The mission is to give back to overlooked communities which make calculation of carbon footprints possible of our actions.

 # References

-* Mike Berners-Lee How Bad Are Bananas
+\[1\] Berners-Lee, Mike.
+How Bad Are Bananas?
+The Carbon Footprint of Everything.
+London: Profile Books, 2010. _Most ot the time tomatoes are out of season and need to be grown in greenhouses heated by fossil fuels ... contributing to the greenhouse effect_

+\[2\] Poore, J., and T. Nemecek.
+“Reducing Food’s Environmental Impacts through Producers and Consumers.”
+Science 360, no. 6392 (June 1, 2018): 987–92. https://doi.org/10.1126/science.aaq0216.

+\[3\] Open Food Facts.
+“Open Food Facts.”
+Accessed September 9, 2019. https://world.openfoodfacts.org.

+More to come